What up my cake slices?

 Okay, it's time!
 The girls enter my world now… MUAHAHAHAHAHAH!

-Cradled deep inside the world of eternal pain, empty space that was not-so empty lied hidden, darkened by the shadow of a world of white in the distance.
+Cradled deep inside the center of the hollow world, empty space that was not-so empty lied hidden, darkened by the shadow of a domain of white in the distance.
 A light eclipsed by blinding darkness.

 Where stars twinkled like diamonds and the ground was broken and upheaved, until they orbited like satellites in midair.
 There was a strange beauty amongst the chaos of it all… or so the observer who sat at the top of this world, believed.